🧬

 How much exercise do they need?

-They require daily walks and mental stimulation to prevent boredom and destructive behaviors.
+They are active dogs that require daily walks and mental stimulation to prevent boredom.

 Are they prone to specific health issues?

-Like many terriers, they can be prone to certain genetic conditions such as globoid cell leukodystrophy and ocular issues, so health testing is recommended.
+Like many terriers, they can be prone to certain genetic conditions like globoid cell leukodystrophy and luxating patella.

 🔗